 The Company engages in credit card securitization activities, primarily as originator and sponsor.
 The Company's securitizations are accounted for as secured borrowings and the trusts are treated as consolidated subsidiaries of the Company.
-The assets of the Company's consolidated variable interest entities ("VIEs") are restricted from being sold or pledged as collateral for other borrowings and the cash flows from these restricted assets may be used only to pay obligations of the trusts.
+The assets of the Company's VIEs are restricted from being sold or pledged as collateral for other borrowings and the cash flows from these restricted assets may be used only to pay obligations of the trusts.
 The related debt issued by all securitization trusts is reported in long-term borrowings.
-The Company issues asset-backed securities in both public transactions and private transactions through the Synchrony Credit Card Master Note Trust ("SYNCT") and issues asset-backed securities in private transactions through the Synchrony Sales Finance Master Trust ("SFT") and the Synchrony Card Issuance Trust ("SYNIT").
-SYNCT, SFT and SYNIT are Delaware statutory trusts that acquire credit card receivables originated by Synchrony Bank through bankruptcy remote special purpose entities referred to as RFS Holding, L.L.C., Synchrony Sales Finance Holding, LLC and Synchrony Card Funding, LLC, respectively.
+The Company issues assetbacked securities in both public transactions and private transactions through the Synchrony Credit Card Master Note Trust ("SYNCT") and the Synchrony Card Issuance Trust ("SYNIT") and issues assetbacked securities in private transactions through the Synchrony Sales Finance Master Trust ("SFT").
+SYNCT, SYNIT and SFT are Delaware statutory trusts that acquire credit card receivables originated by Synchrony Bank through bankruptcy remote special purpose entities referred to as RFS Holding, L.L.C., Synchrony Sales Finance Holding, LLC and Synchrony Card Funding, LLC, respectively.

 See Note 5.
-Variable Interest Entities to our Consolidated Financial Statements in the 2017 Form 10-K for more information on the Company's credit card securitization activities.
+Variable Interest Entities to our Condensed Consolidated Financial Statements in the 1Q 2020 Form 10-Q for more information on the Company's credit card securitization activities.

-None of the assets securitized by the Company meet the operational criteria for securitizations as defined in the U.S. Basel III rules.
+None of the assets securitized by the Company meet the operational criteria for securitizations as defined in the Basel III capital rules.
 The underlying assets are consolidated on the balance sheet and accordingly risk-weighted based on their balance sheet classification for Basel III purposes.

 See Note 2.
-Basis of Presentation and Summary of Significant Accounting Policies to our Consolidated and Combined Financial Statements in the 2017 Form 10-K for information on the Company's accounting policies relevant to its securitization activities.
+Basis of Presentation and Summary of Significant Accounting Policies to our Consolidated and Combined Financial Statements in the 2019 Form 10-K for information on the Company's accounting policies relevant to its securitization activities.

 In addition to its activities as an originator and sponsor, the Company also is an investor in securities created by third parties that meet the definition of a securitization exposure.
 These securities consist of asset-backed securities secured by credit card receivables.
 The Company calculates the regulatory capital requirement for securitization exposures in accordance with the hierarchy of approaches outlined under the Standardized Approach framework.
-The Company utilizes the Simplified Supervisory Formula Approach ("SSFA") to determine RWAs for all of its securitization exposures.
+The Company utilizes the Simplified Supervisory Formula Approach ("SSFA") to determine RWA for all of its securitization exposures.

-At December 31, 2017 the Company had on-balance sheet securitization exposure related to these asset-backed securities of \$781 million and a RWA amount of \$156 million, or 20%, calculated using the SSFA.
+At March 31, 2020 the Company had on-balance sheet securitization exposure related to these asset-backed securities of \$2.4 billion and a RWA amount of \$491 million, or 20%, calculated using the SSFA.
 The Company does not have any synthetic securitization exposures nor any resecuritizations under Basel III.

 Additionally, the Company invests in residential mortgage-backed securities issued by government agencies and government-sponsored entities and are collateralized by U.S. mortgages.
-At December 31, 2017, \$344 million is pledged by the Bank as collateral to the Federal Reserve to secure Federal Reserve Discount Window advances.
+At March 31, 2020, \$338 million is pledged by the Bank as collateral to the Federal Reserve to secure Federal Reserve Discount Window advances.
 These residential mortgage-backed securities are not considered "securitizations" under regulatory guidance.